JamieB92/portfolio-project-three/README.md

 <img src="./images/win.png">

-### Loose
+### Lose
 If the user does not have the correct amount of items, the game will end and the user will be informed that they have lost the game.<br>
 Within this screen it will also give the user a hint at how many items they need to defeat the intruder.<Br>

 <img src="./images/loose.png">

 ## Completing the game
-Once the user has defeated all three intruders the user needs to make their way to the escape pods to be able to complete the game.<br>
+Once the user has defeated all three intruders the user needs to make their way to the escape pod to be able to complete the game.<br>
 When the user arrives at the escape pod and has all the correct items they will be presented with this message:
 <br>
 <img src="./images/game-win.png">

-If the user hasnt got enough items they will be presented with this message:
+If the user hasn't got enough items they will be presented with this message:
 <br>
 <img src="./images/escape-no.png">